amirbrd/website/content/project/14-steps-for-better-parking-management/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "14 Steps for cities for managing its parking and transform it from a painful liability to a valuable resource"
+summary = "14 Steps for cities for transforming their parking from a painful liability to a valuable resource"

 # Slides (optional).
 #   Associate this page with Markdown slides.